Argentina at the 2020 Summer Olympics: Triathlon

 Argentina entered one triathlete to compete at the Olympics.
 Romina Biagioli topped the field of triathletes vying for qualification from the Americas in the women's event based on the individual ITU World Rankings of 15 June 2021.

 Volleyball

 Beach

-Argentina men's and women's beach volleyball teams qualified for the Olympics, by winning the gold medal each at the 2018–2020 CSV Continental Cup Final in Santiago, Chile and in Asuncion, Paraguay.
+Argentina men's and women's beach volleyball teams qualified for the Olympics, by winning the gold medal each at the 2018–2020 CSV Continental Cup Final in Santiago, Chile and in Asunción, Paraguay.